zephyrproject-rtos/trusted-firmware-m/docs/introduction/readme.rst

 not limited to using the `Arm TrustZone technology`_ on Armv8-M and Armv8.1-M architectures.
 In pre-Armv8-M architectures physical core isolation is required.

-**Trusted Firmware-M consists of:**
+**TF-M consists of:**

-- Secure Boot to authenticate integrity of NSPE and SPE images
+- Secure Boot to authenticate NSPE and SPE images
-- TF-M Core responsible for controlling the isolation, communication and execution within SPE and with NSPE
+- TF-M Core for controlling the isolation, communication and execution within SPE and with NSPE
-- Crypto, Internal Trusted Storage (ITS), Protected Storage (PS) and Attestation secure services
+- Crypto, Internal Trusted Storage (ITS), Protected Storage (PS), Firmware Update and Attestation secure services

+TF-M implements PSA-FF-M defined IPC and SFN mechanisms to allow communication between isolated firmware partitions.
+TF-M is highly configurable allowing users to only include the required secure services and features.
+Project provides ‘TF-M base’ build with just TF-M core and platform drivers and 4 predefined configurations known as :ref:`tf-m_profiles`.
+TF-M Profiles or TF-M base can be configured to include required services and features as described in the 'Configuration' section.

 .. figure:: readme_tfm_v8.png
    :scale: 65 %